kartsahu/expertadvisor/README.md

 ### Steps for the environment setup
 Assumes miniconda3 is installed
-### 1. Create the environment using the reuqirement file
+### 1. Create the environment using the requirement file
 conda create --name advexpert python=3.9.20 -c conda-forge --file "C:\Users\61011060\Downloads\requirements.txt" create the following two directory name as:
 * data -> place the json and pdf files in the folder which is used as reference data from LLM